captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Tanya.
 ---
 ## SHARON:
-She's from Idaho.
+She’s from Idaho.
 ---
 ## ROBYN:
 Your friend Tanya?
 ---
 ## SHARON:
-She's an acquaintance.
+She’s an acquaintance.
 ---
 ## ROBYN:
 You want to target Tanya.